fbpx

 Search

-As part of our teaching team, you’ll spend the summer empowering middle schoolers from low-income neighborhoods and teaching the way you love to teach—innovative curriculum, small classes, supportive community, and endless opportunities to inspire.
-Want more information?
-Click on the link below to submit your interest and we’ll be in touch!
+As part of our teaching team, you’ll spend the summer empowering middle schoolers from underserved communities and teaching the way you love to teach—innovative curriculum, small classes, supportive community, and endless opportunities to inspire.

 Educators explore project-based learning, social-emotional tools, restorative practices, and culturally responsive pedagogies to create a safe and inclusive learning experience.